Amanda LaBonar, BA, RYT-200

 Introduction

-Before joining Progressive Psychological Healthcare, Amanda worked in advertising and marketing for 16 years, where she thrived in navigating complex team dynamics and advocating for team members.
-For the past two years, she led diversity, equity, and inclusion initiatives to impact employees’ work experiences, shift corporate behaviors, and promote the creation of psychological safe spaces for employees from historically underrepresented communities.
-She facilitated and attended several workshops on increasing cultural awareness across all levels of the corporate environment and promoting mental health wellness.
+Before joining Progressive Psychological Healthcare, Amanda worked in advertising and marketing for 16 years, where she thrived leading teams and initiatives for diversity, equity and inclusion.
+She facilitated and attended several workshops on increasing cultural awareness across all corporate levels and promoting mental health wellness.
+Amanda has volunteered at domestic violence organizations in Chicago, helping support survivors, their children & pets.

 Therapy Approach

-Amanda works from a trauma-informed, supportive, and collaborative therapeutic approach integrating talk therapy with somatic experiences to address the mind-body connection.
-She focuses on entering the client’s inner world to better understand their unique individuality, environment, and situations.
-She believes trauma, anything that exceeds an individual’s ability to cope, is at the heart of many struggles.
-She feels passionate about helping clients recognize and overcome trauma, and utilizing evidence-based interventions to aid clients towards optimized well-being.
-She looks forward to walking beside you on your healing journey.
+Amanda works from a trauma-informed, supportive and collaborative therapeutic approach, integrating talk therapy with somatic experiences to address the mind-body connection.
+She focuses on entering the client’s inner world to better understand their unique individuality, environment and experiences.
+She believes trauma—anything that exceeds an individual’s ability to cope—is at the heart of many struggles.
+She is committed to helping clients recognize and process trauma, while utilizing evidence-based interventions to aid clients towards optimized well-being.
+She looks forward to walking beside each client on their unique healing journey.

 Specializations:

-Trauma, substance use, mood disorders, eating disorders, emotion regulation/expression, life transitions, coping skills, grief, chronic illness, self-awareness, self-esteem, mindfulness, domestic violence
+Trauma, anxiety, substance use, chronic illness, eating disorders, ADHD, emotion regulation/expression, life transitions, coping skills, grief, self-esteem, mindfulness, domestic violence

-Currently working with: Adolescents, emerging adults, adults, LGBTQ+ community
+Currently working with: Adults, adolescents, children, LGBTQ+ community

 Social Anxiety